|Corporate Governance Guidelines|

 - Orientation and Continuing Education.
 All directors, following their initial appointment shall be given the opportunity to attend, at Company expense, a Company sponsored orientation and thereafter shall be given the opportunity to attend educational opportunities relevant to their service as directors in accordance with policies and guidelines established by the Nominating/Corporate Governance Committee from time to time.

 - Retirement Policy.
-The general policy of the Board is that a director who has reached the age of 74 will not be nominated for re-election to the Board; provided, however, the Nominating/Corporate Governance Committee may recommend and the Board may approve the nomination for re-election of a director at or after the age of 74, if, in light of all the circumstances, it is in the best interests of the Company and its stockholders.
+The general policy of the Board is that an individual who has reached the age of 74 (at the time of nomination) will not be nominated for election or re-election to the Board; provided, however, the Nominating/Corporate Governance Committee may recommend and the Board may approve the nomination for election or re-election of a director at or after the age of 74, if, in light of all the circumstances, it is in the best interests of the Company and its stockholders.

 - Directors with Significant Job Changes.
 Directors who are also employees of the Company are expected to retire from the Board at the same time that they retire from their corporate officer position.